Mouse Nuts Mattered To Tesla's Q3 Profitability

 Does the United States make them any longer in the mold of De Long or (especially) the stupendous George W. Melville?
 Does Great Britain make them any longer in the mold of Shackleton or Worsley?

-Let us hope.
+Let us hope so.

 It is difficult for us to imagine the excitement Polar exploration engendered in the general population a century ago and more.
-Reports of those expeditions were as thrilling to those then alive as the Apollo missions were to some of us in the 1960s.
+Reports of those expeditions were as thrilling to those alive then as the Apollo missions were to some of us in the 1960s.

 Is there anything quite so universally enthralling today?
 Perhaps when Elon Musk disembarks on Mars...